ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: Isn't it ok as we are doing with the COSE Key in Section 4.2?
 Then it works quite fine in ace-oscoap-joining when considering the particular joining of OSCORE groups.
 -->

-Note that proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.
+The proof-of-possession to bind the access token to the Client must be performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.
+To this end, the underlying secure communication protocol is required to enforce client authentication and to support the secure channel establishment by using the proof-of-possession key.

 If the application requires backward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members, using the message format defined in this section.
 Application profiles may define alternative message formats.